Big Daddy (wrestler): Comeback

-By the middle of 1977, Daddy had completed his transformation into a blue eye, a change cemented by the breakdown of his tag team with Haystacks and a subsequent feud between the two which would last until the early 1990s.
+By the middle of 1977, Big Daddy had completed his transformation into a blue eye, a change cemented by the breakdown of his tag team with Haystacks and a subsequent feud between the two which would last until the early 1990s.
 A firm fans' favourite particularly amongst children, Big Daddy came to the ring in either a sequinned cape or a Union Flag jacket and top hat.
-In addition to his feud with Haystacks, Daddy also feuded with Canadian wrestler 'Mighty' John Quinn.
+In addition to his feud with Haystacks, Daddy also feuded with Canadian wrestler "Mighty" John Quinn.
 He headlined Wembley Arena with singles matches against Quinn in 1979 and Haystacks in 1981, as well as a tag match in 1980 with Wayne Bridges against Quinn and Yasu Fuji.
 Later in the 1980s he feuded with Dave "Fit" Finlay, Drew McDonald and numerous other villains.

 In August 1987 at the Hippodrome circus in Great Yarmouth, Big Daddy performed in a tag team match pitting himself and nephew Steve Crabtree (billed as "Greg Valentine") against King Kong Kirk and King Kendo.
 After Big Daddy had delivered a splash and pinned King Kong Kirk, rather than selling the impact of the finishing move, Kirk turned an unhealthy colour and was rushed to a nearby hospital where he was pronounced dead on arrival.
-Despite the fact that the inquest into Kirk's death found that he had a serious heart condition and cleared Crabtree of any responsibility, Crabtree was devastated.
+Despite the fact that the inquest into Kirk's death found that he had a serious heart condition and cleared Big Daddy of any responsibility, Big Daddy was devastated.

 He continued to make regular appearances into the early 1990s, but he eventually retired from wrestling altogether in 1993 to spend the remainder of his days in his home town of Halifax.
-During his career, Prime Minister Margaret Thatcher and Queen Elizabeth II said they were fans of 'Big Daddy'.
+During his career, Prime Minister Margaret Thatcher and Elizabeth II said they were fans of "Big Daddy".

 Personal life

-Crabtree was a professional rugby league footballer for Bradford Northern, and Halifax (Heritage No. 364).
+Big Daddy was a professional rugby league footballer for Bradford Northern.
 His temper often forced him off the pitch early.
 He also had stints as a coal miner and with the British Army's Coldstream Guards.

-Crabtree's 64-inch chest earned him a place in the Guinness Book of Records.

 His brother Brian Crabtree was a wrestling referee and later MC, while his younger brother Max was a booker for – and later proprietor of – Joint Promotions.
-His nephews Steve and Scott Crabtree also had wrestling careers – Steve wrestled in the 1980s, and 1990s, billed as 'Greg Valentine' (named after the American wrestler of the same name) while Scott wrestled as Scott Valentine.
+His nephews Steve and Spencer Crabtree also had wrestling careers – Steve wrestled in the 1980s, and 1990s, billed as 'Greg Valentine' (named after the American wrestler of the same name) while Spencer wrestled as Scott Valentine.
 Both worked as tag team partners for their uncle.
 Another nephew; Eorl Crabtree is a former rugby league footballer for England and the Huddersfield Giants.

-Crabtree died of a stroke in December 1997 in Halifax General Hospital.
+Big Daddy died of a stroke on 2 December 1997 in Halifax General Hospital.
 He was survived by his second wife of 31 years, Eunice and six children.